-Additionally, the Company also coordinates communications between the SRP Technical Working Group and the Energy Efficiency Technical Working Group.
-The Company will also work with these groups and the PUC regarding changes in filing schedules to better align the SRP filing with the Infrastructure, Safely and Reliability (ISR) filing.
+Additionally, tThe Company also coordinates communications between the SRP Technical Working Group to and the Energy Efficiency Technical Working Group.
+The Company will also work with these groups and the PUC or garding changes in filing schedules to better align the SRP filing with the Infrastructure, Safely and Reliability (ISR) filing...

-8. Advancing Docket 4600 Principles and Goals
+21.8.
+Advancing Docket 4600 Principles and Goals